blackberry/chef-provisioning-opennebula/README.md

-		:template_file => String location of the VM template file, :template_name => String name of the OpenNebula template to use :template_id => Integer id of the OpenNebula template to use :template_options => Hash values to be overwriten/added in VM template :enforce_chef_fqdn => [TrueClass, FalseClass] flag indicating if fqdn names should be used for machine names :is_shutdown => [TrueClass, FalseClass] call vm.shutodwn instead of vm.stop during :stop action :shutdown_hard => [TrueClass, FalseClass] flag indicating hard or soft shutdown
+		:template_file => String location of the VM template file, :template_name => String name of the OpenNebula template to use :template_id => Integer id of the OpenNebula template to use :template_options => Hash values to be merged with VM template :enforce_chef_fqdn => [TrueClass, FalseClass] flag indicating if fqdn names should be used for machine names :is_shutdown => [TrueClass, FalseClass] call vm.shutodwn instead of vm.stop during :stop action :shutdown_hard => [TrueClass, FalseClass] flag indicating hard or soft shutdown